 My research focuses on the valorization of CO2 into fuels and chemicals.
 This relatively unexplored field shows evident environmental and pecuniary interests, which have not been realized mostly due to a lack of active and selective catalysts for such a stable molecule.
 In this regard, understanding structure-performance relationships and unveiling mechanistic aspects and activity descriptors are still pending tasks.
 To this goal, I develop a strategy based on cross-linking concepts from apparently distant disciplines such as electro-, photo-, and heterogeneous catalysis.
 This approach allows identification of promising novel materials whose performance is explored under industrially-relevant conditions, and further characterized by harmonizing in-situ and ex-situ characterization techniques, aiming to distill a refined understanding which may be translated to other systems.
-I am guiding Gastón in his quest of catalysts for CO electrosynthesis, with focus on unveiling performance descriptors from model systems driving to practical synthetic routes.
-In close relationship, Tatsuya and I are engaged in developing cathodic materials optimized for highly efficient artificial leafs, in the framework of the joint European effort a-leaf.
+In the framework of the joint European effort a-leaf, I am guiding Florentine in her quest of efficient electrocatalysts for CO2 reduction, with focus on unveiling performance descriptors from model systems studied under real operation conditions, driving to practical synthetic routes.
+In close relationship, Tatsuya and I are engaged in exploring and optimizing cathodic materials and electrodes for highly efficient artificial leafs.

 |2014–now||Scientist in the group of Prof. Pérez-Ramírez, ETH Zürich, Switzerland|

 |2011–2014||Postdoc in CIEMAT, Spain|

 |2009–2010||Project leader in OLEA MADRID, s.l. (private company)|

 |2002–2004||Junior power plants designer in ABENER Mexico (private company)|

 |2002||BSc in Mechanical and Industrial Engineering, University of Seville, Spain|